yaelatletl/-godot-gj-api-h/README.md

 `auto_auth()`

-Authenticates the user who plays the game.
-It works only with html5 games on Gamejolt
+Authenticates the gamejolt user who plays the game.
+It works only with html5 games on Gamejolt for logged user.
+After call this function username and token will be automatically set up.

 `auth_user(token, username)`